 below), only in conditions.

-What's in the .siftrc
+What's in the .siftrc file:

-alias NAME = LIST;where
+alias NAME = LIST;

-is the alias that will be used for all data files
+where NAME is the alias that will be used for all data files

-is a comma separated list of
+and translations, and LIST is a comma separated list of

 machines that will use this alias.